General information about the Climathon

 • Marketing materials to help promote the Climathon

 Participant numbers vary depending the different Climathon cities.
 To create a good atmosphere and create enough good solutions we recommend to have at least 50 participants present during a Climathon.

-Participant application will be opened in September.
 Participants can apply if their city has a Climathon city page through the Climathon website.